fkotsian/type-everyone/README.md

 Users can create a unique figure with a photo
 Better flash message - flashes white on grey background across screen, fades out - javascript

+Have selection menu be presented on page load

 Users can view figures by category
 Categories are displayed at the top of the page